Don't make these interview fashion mistakes.

-Don't plan your outfit before researching the company
+Don't plan your job interview attire before researching the company

 When researching the company, you want to get a sense of the culture so you don't come dressed inappropriately for your interview.
 An example would be if you dressed nicely in a suit while the rest of the company is dressed casually and has a strict no-suit rule.
-This isn't usually the case, but you won't know until you research.
+This isn't usually the case, but you won't know until you research this information.

 Feeling out of place during an interview can also cause you to be less confident and have the hiring manager question whether you would be a good fit.
 Researching beforehand can help you avoid these situations.
 If you can't find anything to indicate one way or another, call the recruiting office and ask if wearing business casual would be appropriate.
 The response will help you decide what to wear.